ingenious-agency/mensaje/README.md

 NEXT_PUBLIC_WEBSITE_URL=http://localhost:3000
 ```

-All slack tokens and secrets you can get them after the app developer has granted you access to the Slack app.
+All slack tokens and secrets you can get them from Slack upon app creation.
+If the app is already created for your team please ask the creator to add you as a collaborator.

 ```bash
 $ yarn blitz db migrate